Jrrd/group-music-queue/README.md

 group-music-queue
 =================

 This was started as a fun project.
-Our goal was to create a network resource that will play a shared music queue that is populated by one or more network clients.
+Our initial goal was to create a network resource that will play a shared music queue that is populated by one or more network clients.